nodemcu/nodemcu-firmware/README.md

 <a id="wf_startsmart"></a>
 ## wifi.startsmart()
 ####Description
-starts to auto configuration，if success set up ssid and pwd automatically .
+starts to auto configuration, if success set up ssid and pwd automatically .

 ####Syntax
 wifi.startsmart(channel, function succeed_callback())

 ####Parameters

-channel: 1~13，startup channel for searching, if nil, default to 6.
+channel: 1~13, startup channel for searching, if nil, default to 6.
 20 seconds for each channel.<br />
-succeed_callback: callback function for success configuration, which is called after getting the password and the connection to AP.
+succeed_callback: callback function called after configuration, which is called when got password and connected to AP.

 ####Returns
 nil